 Scotland can be sunny but is not generally known as a place to top up your tan.
 Our guides are good at finding sheltered spots en route but warm and waterproof clothing are recommended.
 An umbrella may prove useful.

-Our tours start and finish in venues with toilet facilities.
+Our Glasgow tours start and finish in venues with toilet facilities.
 We also try to ensure access to at least one venue with facilities during each tour.
-However, due to concerts, filming, rehearsals, and so on, we can’t guarantee this access.
+Due to concerts, filming, rehearsals, and so on, we can’t guarantee this access.
 However, our tours are in areas with lots of cafes, bars, and shops with facilities.

 Hurry up, please.
 We strongly suggest that customers turn up at the venue on their booking ticket at least 15 minutes before the tour is due to start.
 There may be some leeway to wait a few minutes but we cannot guarantee this.
 No-shows will have their ticket forfeited with no refund.